 Wyoming Water Forum

 The Water Forum season runs from September to May, at 10 am, on the second Tuesday of each month.
-Presenters are welcome in person at the Water Water Development Office in Cheyenne, WY or virtually from anywhere.
+Virtual presentation is welcome.

 Presenters, please submit with the Presentation Submission Form above and Mel Fegler will confirm your date via email.
-There often is a need for back up presentations.
+There are occasions the the need for back up presentations occurs.
 If there are no vacancies we still encourage you to submit.

 Itinerary: 10 am - Primary Presentations, 10:45 am - Questions, 11 am - Agency/Organizational Updates, 12 pm - Adjourn

 The months of February and March of 2024 are still open

 Water Forum 2023-2024 Season Presenter Introductions